February 27, 2020

 Upon realizing that you have made a terrible mistake, you try to get out of this contract.
 But this idol has already sealed and notarized it.
 You beg and plead with it to let you go, but it shouts all the more that it will never leave you.
 It even threatens you and those you love.
 It tells you that if you try to get help from others, you’ll be endangering your family and even your own life.
 Right after threatening you, it woos you back with smooth and enticing words.

 Finally, one day, you think you’ve found a way to escape this idol’s grip.
 If this idol offered you such powerful fulfillment in life, maybe Jesus can do the same for you.
 So you pray that Jesus will meet you in the same way this idol did, maybe even better.
 That Jesus will give you comfort, intimacy, control, and affirmation.
 But Jesus doesn’t answer you the way this idol did.
 The idol said, “You can walk by sight and feel good whenever you want.”
-Jesus says, “Walk by faith, and trust me when trials come your way.”
+Jesus says, “Walk by faith, not by sight” (2 Cor.
+5:7).
 After a while, you grow frustrated with Jesus, that he’s not helping you the way you want.
 He seems distant and unable to give you what makes you happy.
 In anger and unbelief, you willingly return to your idol, hopeless for anything better in your life.

 As you stay with your idol, one thing is very clear to you: This idol hasn’t satisfied you.
 It’s just filled you with junk that tasted sweet but left you bitter.
 It promised real life but only delivered powerful counterfeits.
 Your life is now marked by unsatisfied longings that are temporarily mitigated by your idol.